The workshop will be open to invitees selected as described below, and will be free of registration fees, both in-person and virtually.

 A live webcast will be available to listen and submit questions via chat.

-The workshop will be followed by a day of training on Friday 12 December.
+The workshop will be followed by a day of hands-on training on Friday 12 December.

 Please check this website regularly for updated information.